M-R-D-G/FlightTracker/README.md

  1. Please [post questions on Stack Overflow](https://stackoverflow.com/questions/ask).
 You can open issues with questions, as long you add a link to your Stack Overflow question.
  2. For bug reports and feature requests, open issues. :bug:

- 3. For direct and quick help, you can [use Codementor](https://www.codementor.io/johnnyb). :rocket: